-Getting through this moment in our history won’t be easy, but if the last few years have taught us anything, it is that we are all connected and we can all help each other out of a collective crisis.
-Working to address climate change through all sectors of the economy and to ensure all communities are part of the solution will be critical to our success.
-We hope that our latest data will shed light on not only the challenges we face in attempting to grow our economy while addressing climate change, but also the opportunities to help get us there.
-By redoubling our statewide efforts to serve as a climate leader, we can help deliver benefits to all Californians while reclaiming our role as a global leader, as well.
+We hope that our latest data will shed light not only on the challenges we face in attempting to grow our economy while addressing climate change, but also the opportunities to help us get there.
+By redoubling our statewide efforts to serve as a climate leader, we can help deliver benefits to all Californians while reclaiming our role as a global leader.